-Top 10 Patsy Cline Songs
+10 Best Patsy Cline Songs

-In the eight short years that Patsy Cline recorded music, she left behind a catalog of timeless classics that will always be sung, and a voice that will continue to influence artist of all genres and generations.
+In the eight short years that Patsy Cline recorded music, she left behind a catalog of timeless classics that will always be sung, and a voice that will continue to influence artists of all genres and generations.

-This list represents the songs that have become standards in the American Songbook, like ‘Crazy’ and ‘She’s Got You,’ along with ‘Three Cigarettes in an Ashtray’ and ‘Back in Baby’s Arms’ -- tunes that were not radio hits, but beloved fan favorites.
+This list represents the songs that have become standards in the American Songbook, like "Crazy" and "She’s Got You," along with "Three Cigarettes in an Ashtray" and "Back in Baby’s Arms" — tunes that were not radio hits, but beloved fan favorites.
 We hope you enjoy our trip down memory lane with the Top 10 Patsy Cline Songs.

-In 1957, after Patsy Cline had become a success on Arther Godfrey’s talent scouts, Decca records scheduled as many sessions for Cline in that single year as she’d had in her prior two years of recording.
+In 1957, after Patsy Cline had become a success on Arther Godfrey’s talent show, Decca records scheduled as many sessions for Cline in that single year as she’d had in her prior two years of recording.
 Although none of these songs charted as radio hits, "Three Cigarettes in an Ashtray" became a fan favorite and a favorite scene in the musical Always … Patsy Cline.
 This rare gem is a great way to remember the Gore, Virginia native on our list of the Top 10 Patsy Cline songs.

 Released six months after her death, Cline’s version of the Bob Wills classic "Faded Love" became an instant smash.
 The ache and cry in her voice was the reason that many singers, like Reba McEntire, were influenced by her music.
 McEntire stated in the liner notes of the official Patsy Cline box set: “Patsy taught me emotion: raw, unashamed, and sincere.”
 This is also the reason that CMT ranked Patsy Cline at No. 1 on their list of the 40 Greatest Women of Country Music.

-"Back in Baby’s Arms" was another Patsy Cline recording that did not chart, however the tune is included on Patsy Cline’s Greatest Hits collection released in 1967 and re-released in 1988.
-Eventually, this album was certified diamond status by the RIAA, designating the sale of 10 million copies, and at the same time, the album was given the award of Longest-Charting Title by a Female Artist of any music genre in history in the 2005 edition of the Guiness Book of World Records.
+"Back in Baby’s Arms" was another Patsy Cline recording that did not chart, however the tune is included on Patsy Cline’s Greatest Hits collection, released in 1967 and re-released in 1988.
+Eventually, this album was certified diamond status by the RIAA, designating the sale of 10 million copies, and at the same time, the album was given the award of Longest-Charting Title by a Female Artist of any music genre in history in the 2005 edition of the Guinness Book of World Records.

 Surprisingly, 17 years after her death, Patsy Cline’s version of the Irving Berlin classic broke the Top 20 on the Billboard Country Singles chart.
-The song was originally recorded in 1963 in the same session as "Sweet Dreams (of You)" and "Blue Moon of Kentucky."
+The song was originally recorded in 1963 during the same session as "Sweet Dreams (of You)" and "Blue Moon of Kentucky."
 Re-arranged with modern studio musicians and background vocals, the song would later become the title of the musical based on the life of Pasty Cline, produced by Ted Swindley in 1993.

 In 1963, Patsy Cline’s career was at its peak.
 After dozens of failed records — with two recorded under her real name of Virginia Hensley — the feisty country girl finally hit the top.
 After the success of "I Fall to Pieces," "Crazy" and "She’s Got You," Cline was in the middle of a streak of hits when she released "Leavin’ on Your Mind."
 The single soared to the Top 10 in February of 1963, less than one month before her untimely death in a plane crash.